Artist’s Statement

-I am a multidisciplinary artist using acrylic, pastels and watercolour and I help people create deep personal meaningful connections through my portraits.
-I enjoy creating expressive thought provoking portraits.
-My aim is to touch the viewer so that they feel a deep resonance within and connect it to my artwork.
 I graduated with a BFA in 2004 and have worked as an art therapist and a painting instructor.
 I have also facilitated expressive painting workshops in recovery houses where people have come from addictions from drugs or alcohol to start a new life and by helping them create deep personal paintings they were able to start their healing journey to move back into society with a fresh outlook on life.
-I donate 20% of my art proceeds to homeless charities not just to help provide necessities, but it's also an opportunity to restore hope, dignity and a sense of belonging to those who need it most.
-I have explored a variety of media including charcoal, watercolour, acrylic, water- soluble encaustic throughout my life and enjoy experimenting and discovering spontaneous surprises that happen with every drawing or painting.
+I donate 20% of my art proceeds to homeless charities not just to help provide necessities, but also as an opportunity to restore hope, dignity and a sense of belonging to those who need it most.

 These portraits are not about likeness.
 They’re about presence.